The Digital Future of Pathology

 The foundation of medicine, pathology, has not changed for over 150 years

-Moreover, the entire process of analyzing the stains is highly subjective and could signify a cumbersome process.
+Moreover, the entire process of analyzing stains is highly subjective and could signify a cumbersome process.
 For example, in the case of a prostate biopsy, pathologists have to scrutinize around 48 slides.
-Also, the results depend on the specialty, the personal judgment and more often than not even on the mental state of the pathologist – lowering the levels of accuracy.
+Also, the results depend on the specialty, the personal judgment and, more often than not, even on the mental state of the pathologist – lowering the levels of accuracy.

 In addition, it is not easy to compare cases.
 Pathologists are doing enormous work and spend too much time on searching for old slides, images, and case information in the archives of hospitals.
 While retrospective data use is possible in pathology – Fuchs mentioned that there are perfectly utilizable slides even from the 1930s! –, this amazing resource cannot be leveraged on efficiently enough as you have to look up decades-old tumor slides manually.
 In the 21st century, the age of digital assistants making appointments in restaurants or hair salons, it is painful to even hear about that.

 Pathologists are scarce assets